yardimcilab/gawain/README.md

   - `datavis-cli`: A CLI to output boilerplate Python code for loading YAML data to a pandas dataframe and producing a figure based on it.
 Currently just supports Seaborn's `heatmap` and `clustermap`, but can be straightforwaredly extended to any data visualization package in any language.
   - `nbcell-check-cli`: A tool for running regex on Jupyter notebook cells using Python's [re](https://docs.python.org/3/library/re.html) package.
 Returns the index of cells matching the regex.
   - `nbformat-cli`: A tool for manipulating Jupyter notebook cells at the command line, based on the [nbformat](https://nbformat.readthedocs.io/en/latest/) package.
 Currently only adds cells at a specified index, but aims to perform other manipuations: removing, overwriting, deleting, moving, reading and writing notebook and cell metadata and so forth.
   -  `sanb`: Used in conjunction with `nbcell-check-cli` and `nbformat-cli` to make Jupyter notebooks "self-aware."
 Notebook cells normally have no ability to access their own cell metadata or notebook metadata, making it difficult to make notebooks self-editing. `sanb` allows the user to specify the path of the notebook itself and give cells cell-specific identifiers in code.
 This lets cells discover their own index in the list of cells the notebook contains.
 In turn, this allows code in cells to edit themselves and the notebook as a whole.
-This is what permits a Gawain pipeline run from a Jupyter notebook to append to itself the results of a pipeline, such as code to make and edit a figure.
+This is what permits a Wistan pipeline run from a Jupyter notebook to append to itself the results of a pipeline, such as code to make and edit a figure.

 ## Introduction to Unix pipeline control
 **YAML, stdin and stdout, |, ||, >, >>, &, &&, (), ; and tee**

 Not all users are familiar with YAML or the Unix flow-of-control operators.

-If you want to use a Gawain pipeline, fortunately, you don't need to.
-But you most likely will if you want to build a pipeline on Gawain infrastructure.
+If you want to use a Wistan pipeline, fortunately, you don't need to.
+But you most likely will if you want to build a pipeline on Wistan infrastructure.

 Fortunately, these can become second-nature in a day or two.